 - 1 Tbsp vanilla extract (12 grams)

-- Preheat oven to 350°F. Line three 6 inch pans with parchment rounds, and grease with non-stick baking spray.
+- Preheat oven to 350°F. Line three 6 inch pans with parchment rounds, and grease with non-stick baking spray or homemade pan release.

 - Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.